Whitedragon115/Simple-ticket/README.md

 ```env
 TOKEN = MTIwNTkxMjkwNzM2MJEi49fr0Ng.GLj3i4.76fhwe94FW3jBwWK_bKb9okmMZ8tyJwAc
 ```

-`4 config file rename`
+_don't wast your time trying login to the token, that is useless_ `4 config file rename`

 this is last thing you need to do to finish your config setting